DR NERALIE CAIN

 Qualifications: Bachelor of Psychology (Honours), Master of Psychology (Clinical)

-Patrick has a special interest in treating post-traumatic stress disorder, chronic pain, eating disorders, and sleep issues, in addition to a wide variety of psychological conditions including depression, anxiety, borderline personality disorders and long COVID.
+Patrick has a special interest in treating post-traumatic stress disorder, chronic pain, eating disorders, and sleep issues, in addition to a wide variety of psychological conditions including depression, anxiety, and borderline personality disorders.
 Patrick uses a variety of treatment modalities, including Cognitive Behaviour Therapy (CBT), Cognitive Processing Therapy (CPT), Enhanced Cognitive Behaviour Therapy (CBT-E) and Dialectical Behaviour Therapy (DBT).

 Patrick has a range of experience working with adolescents and young adults, having worked within public Youth Mental Health teams.
 He also has experience working with adults experiencing chronic or persistent pain, or general psychological difficulties.